-Further investigation of the basis for both European sustainable forestry policy and certification schemes for sustainable forestry confirms their basis in the UNEP and FAO principles of Sustainable Forestry Management (SFM) established at the Rio Earth Summit in 1992 .
+Further investigation of the basis for both European sustainable forestry policy 147 and certification schemes for sustainable forestry 148 confirms their basis in the UNEP and FAO principles of Sustainable Forestry Management (SFM) established at the Rio Earth Summit in 1992 149.
 These principles, although not defined in specific detail in UNEP or FAO literature, provide an internationally agreed reference point which is used by certification schemes.
-The conformance of schemes with ISO/IEC 17065 is also a consideration in relation to the quality and assurance provided by the verification systems used .
+The conformance of schemes with ISO/IEC 17065 is also a consideration in relation to the quality and assurance provided by the verification systems used 150.

-In terms of market share the two most significant certification schemes are those operated by the Forestry Stewardship Council (FSC) and the Programme for the Endorsement of Forestry Certification (PEFC).
-FSC is an NGO-initiated scheme which was formally established following the Rio Earth Summit 1992.
-The PEFC scheme is industry-led scheme and now incorporates the Sustainable Forestry Initiative (SFI), the Malaysian Timber Certification Council (MTCC) and American Tree Farm System (ATFS) .

-In 2009 these schemes accounted for 9% of global forestry and 26% of industrial timber supplies .
+In terms of market share the two most significant certification schemes are those operated by the Forestry Stewardship Council (FSC) 151 and the Programme for the Endorsement of Forestry Certification (PEFC) 152.
+In 2009 these schemes accounted for 9% of global forestry and 26% of industrial timber supplies 153.
 PEFC is the most significant scheme, accounting for over two thirds of certified timber on the world market.
 The majority (over 90%) of certified timber originates from Europe and North America.